nataliemogul/mybots/README.md

 **Thank Yous**

-A big shout out to Donna for being really patient with me and sitting with me to help me debug anf get my evolution to work.
+A big shout out to Donna for being really patient with me and sitting with me to help me debug and get my evolution to work.
+You are so brilliant Donna!